skybber/JInjector/README.md

 JInjector is a Java agent designed to enable modifications of Java classes on-the-fly through patch text files, using a syntax that extends from Java.
 This tool enables the modification of classes within the JDK or JAR files without requiring recompilation, thus streamlining the development process.
-Utilizing patch files in the Javassist format, HotswapPatcher allows injecting code directly into existing Java methods.
+Utilizing patch files in the Javassist format, JInjector allows injecting code directly into existing Java methods.

 ## Features